ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-duruakbas/writing/proposals/show_proposal_one.md

 tools, please add an additional paragraph that explains clearly specific tools you used, how you used them, and what content they helped you to brainstorm, write, or revise.
-While the use of AI writing assistants is permitted as a part of the Exposition Engineering course, it is important for you to clearly cite all of the tools that you used to create the content in this proposal.
+While the use of AI writing assistants is permitted as a part of the Exposition Engineering course, it is important for you to clearly all of the tools that you used to create the content in this proposal.